open-life-science/open-life-science.github.io/index.md

 - connect with members across different projects, communities, backgrounds, and identities
 - empower each other to become effective Open Science ambassadors in their communities

+## Applications

 **We are currently running our [first cohort](ols-1) from January to April 2020.**

+Announcement for the next round will posted in May 2020.
+Meanwhile register your interest by getting in touch with team.

 ## Projects